-We capitalize the costs related to solar power projects in various stages of development prior to entering into a definitive sales agreement for the solar power project and classifies these costs as project assets on the consolidated balance sheets when the criteria in ASC 360-10-45-9 are met.
+We capitalize the costs related to solar power projects in various stages of development prior to entering into a definitive sales agreement for the solar power project and classify these costs as project assets on the consolidated balance sheets when the criteria in ASC 360-10-45-9 are met.
 If not met, we reclassify them to property, plant and equipment, unless the delay in the period required to complete the sale is caused by events or circumstances beyond our control.

-Deferred project costs represents costs that are capitalized as project assets for arrangements that are accounted for as real estate transactions after we have entered into a definitive sales arrangement, but before the sale is completed or before all criteria to recognize the sale as revenue is met.
-We classify deferred project costs as noncurrent if all revenue recognition criteria are not expected within the next 12 months.
+Deferred project costs represent costs that are capitalized as project assets for arrangements that are accounted for as real estate transactions after we have entered into a definitive sales arrangement, but before the sale is completed or before all criteria to recognize the sale as revenue is met.
+We classify deferred project costs as noncurrent if all revenue recognition criteria is not expected within the next 12 months.
 As of December 31, 2015, we entered into a sale transaction for one project asset, which includes contractual provisions which may require us to repurchase the project asset under certain circumstances, and the revenue recognition criteria is not met until the issuance of the final acceptance certificate ("FAC") by the customer.
 The repurchase provisions expired on June 30, 2017 and the FAC was received in March 2018.
-Therefore, we have classified the project asset as non-current deferred project costs as of December 31, 2016 and current deferred project cost as of December 31, 2017.
+Deferred project costs as of December 31, 2017 were derived from this one project.
+Therefore, we have classified the project asset as current deferred project costs as of December 31, 2017.
+As of December 31, 2018, there are no such deferred project costs as the sales of the project were completed during the year ended December 31, 2018.

 We review project assets and deferred project costs for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 We consider a project commercially viable or recoverable if it is anticipated to be sold for a profit once it is either fully developed or fully constructed.
 We consider a partially developed or partially constructed project commercially viable or recoverable if the anticipated selling price is higher than the carrying value of the related project assets and the estimated costs to complete.
 We examine a number of factors to determine if the project will be recoverable, the most notable of which include whether there are any changes in environmental, ecological, permitting, market pricing or regulatory conditions that impact the project.
 Such changes could cause the costs of the project to increase or the selling price of the project to decrease.
 If a project is not considered recoverable, we impair the respective project assets and adjusts the carrying value to the estimated recoverable amount, with the resulting impairment recorded within operations.
-We did not recognize any impairment losses on project assets for the years ended December 31, 2015, 2016 and 2017, respectively.
+We did not recognize any impairment losses on project assets for the years ended December 31, 2016, 2017 and 2018, respectively.